D-5-AS-TV

-D-5-AS-TV (channel 5) is a television station in Ilocos Norte, Philippines, airing programming from GMA network.
-It is owned and operated by the network's namesake corporate parent alongside GTV outlet DZHH-TV (channel 27).
-D-5-AS-TV's hybrid analog and digital transmitting facilities are located at Brgy.
-San Lorenzo, San Nicolas, Ilocos Norte.
+D-5-AS-TV (channel 5) is a television station in Ilocos Norte, Philippines, airing programming from GMA Manila (DZBB-TV) and GMA Dagupan (DZEA-TV).
+It is owned and operated by the network's namesake corporate parent alongside GTV (DZHH, channel 27).
+Its 2,611 square meter transmitting facility is located at Barangay San Lorenzo, San Nicolas.

 History

 D-5-AS-TV Channel 5 began operations on December 25, 1962, the first ever television station in Ilocos Norte.
 D-5-AS-TV was launched upon the establishment of GMA Network's predecessor Loreto F. de Hemedes Inc., which founded by Robert "Uncle Bob" Stewart, an American war correspondent.
 The company was later renamed Republic Broadcasting System a year later.
 This is also the network's second regional TV station after DYSS-TV in Cebu that was launched on February that year.
 The first ever broadcast of this kind, it made GMA the longest-running and oldest television station in the Ilocos Region.

 On September 21, 1972, following the declaration of martial law by then-President Ferdinand Marcos by the virtue of Proclamation 1081, which forced the Congress and media establishments including RBS to closed down, D-5-AS-TV was shut down.

 In 1976, two years after RBS was forced to cede majority control to a triumvirate composed of Gilberto Duavit Jr., Menardo Jimenez and Felipe Gozon due to the changes in media ownership laws, D-5-AS-TV was reopened with the identification of GMA Radio-Television Arts through Republic Broadcasting System, Inc. as its corporate name fourteen years later.
-The network relaunched aside from sporting a light blue square logo with the network name in white, also had the using of the circle 5 logo, in its final years the blue circle 5 logo used was similar to those used by the ABC is some United States cities and later used the rainbow colors of red, yellow, green and blue stripes.

-On April 30, 1992, as part of the network's Rainbow Satellite Network launch, Channel 5 Ilocos Norte officially became a satellite station to bring live broadcasts of Manila-sourced national programming via DZBB-TV, GMA's flagship TV station in Manila, allowing it to viewers in the Ilocos Region, utilizes a new logo to correspond with the rebranding and a satellite-beaming rainbow in a multicolored striped based on the traditional scheme of red, orange, yellow, green, blue, indigo and violet, with GMA in a metallic form uses a San Serif Country Gothic Extra Bold and analogous gloominess of indigo as its fonts in the letters.
+On April 30, 1992, as part of the network's Rainbow Satellite Network launch, Channel 5 Ilocos Norte officially became a satellite station to bring live broadcasts of Manila-sourced national programming via DZBB-TV, GMA's flagship TV station in Manila, allowing it to viewers in the Ilocos Region.